 This is a lovely section of the Way with quite a lot of walking on remote roads.

-From the ferry terminal there is a path along Loch Aline to head of the loch where you cross the River Aline (698477) and follow the track on the east of the river to the main road at 698498.
+From the Lochaline ferry terminal (NM679449) there is a path along Loch Aline to head of the loch where you cross the River Aline (NM698477) and follow the track on the east of the river to the main road at NM698498.

-The track along Loch Aline: The old sand mine workings (there is a path round them):
+The track along Loch Aline: The old sand mine workings by the track (there is a path around them):

-Castle at the head of Loch Aline: The entrance to Gleann Dubh:
+Castle at the head of Loch Aline: The entrance to Glen Dubh:

-Continue along the main road to the entrance to Acharn (702505) where you can take the track/path through Gleann Dubh (the black glen), rejoining the main road at 772569.
-Alternatively you can follow sections of the old road alongside the main road.
+Once you have reached the main road, continue north along it to the entrance to Acharn (NM702505) where you can take the track/path through Gleann Dubh (the black glen), rejoining the main road at NM772569.
+Alternatively you can follow sections of the old road alongside the main road (but beware of the occasional burst of traffic coming off the ferry).

 From the end of Gleann Dubh you can either follow the main road (A884) to the Corran ferry or take the quieter road (B8043) through to Kingairloch, where David was rowed across to the scene of the murder on the other side of Loch Linnhe.
-As well as being quieter this road takes you along Loch Linnhe through small hamlets.
-Watch out for the odd stray cow or two though!
+As well as being quieter, this road takes you along Loch Linnhe through small hamlets.
+Watch out for the odd stray cow or two though as well as deer.

 The church at Kingairloch: Loch Linnhe: